We will not be having a summer session but we will be offering camps, workshops, and intensives! Sign up before April 1st to get 19% off Summer 2019!

 Dress Code: Any comfortable, loose fitted clothes. i.e. sweatpants, tank tops, etc. Shoes must be closed toe.
 BOOTY SHORTS, SPORTS BRAS are allowed without something wrapped around their waist.

 Dress Code: Any color tight fitting dance wear is permitted.
 Tights are not suggested.
 Hair should be pulled out of the face in a bun or ponytail unless asked otherwise by the instructor.
-No shoes are required, bare feet is preferred, jazz shoes or pirouettes are permitted. ***Beginning Fall 2017 all dancers will be required to bring 2 yoga blocks and a theraband.***
+No loose clothing is permitted.
+No shoes are required, bare feet is preferred, jazz shoes or pirouettes are permitted.
+Dancers will be required to bring 2 yoga blocks and a medium to heavy theraband.

 Dress Code: Any comfortable, loose fitted or tight clothing. i.e. sweatpants, tank tops, etc. Shoes must be closed toe.